munificent/journal/asset/post/2023-08-04-representing-heterogeneous-data.md

 end
 ```

 That no longer works.
-Inside `checkRange()` the compiles has lost track that
+Inside `checkRange()` the compiler has lost track that
 `weapon` is always a `RangedWeapon`.
 You could come up with a way to annotate
 that, but now we're back to subtyping and all the complexity it involves.